Zak Starkey: Ringo Starr and the All-Starr Band

-The Who 1996–present
+The Who: 1996–2025

 In 1994, he joined John Entwistle and Roger Daltrey of the Who on a tour entitled "Daltrey Sings Townshend", which had developed from a two-night performance at Carnegie Hall to celebrate Daltrey's fiftieth birthday.
-In 1996, Starkey left his band Face, to work with the Who on their Quadrophenia tour.
+In late 1995, he joined the band Face.
+In the spring of 1996, he left the band to work with the Who on their Quadrophenia tour.
 He received good reviews in this role and was praised by the music press for his strong drumming presence, without trying to emulate the band's original drummer Keith Moon.
 Both Townshend and Daltrey stated that Starkey was the best match for the band since the death of Keith Moon.

 On 20 October 2001, he performed with the Who at the Concert for New York City at Madison Square Garden.
 This was heralded as the Who's "comeback" performance and they stole the show.
 Rolling Stone called their performance "one of the 50 moments that changed rock and roll".
 It was also one of John Entwistle's final appearances with the band.

 On 7 February 2010, Starkey appeared with the Who during the half-time show of Super Bowl XLIV at the Sun Life Stadium, Miami, Florida.

 Starkey was not available to record for most of the Who's 2006 album Endless Wire, as he had been on the road with Oasis and only had time to play on one track.
 However, he did join the Who for The Who Tour 2006-2007 in support of the album, during which they headlined at Glastonbury Festival in 2007.
 The tour finished at the Hartwall Areena in Helsinki, Finland on 9 July 2007.
 Pete Townshend's official website stated that Starkey was afterwards invited to become a full member of the Who, stating: "Some of you may have noticed in one of my recent diary postings that I welcomed Zak into the Who as a permanent member.
 This is something he doesn't feel he needs or wants.
 Let's just say that the door is always open to this amazing musician and whenever we can, we will always try to make it possible for Zak to work with the Who in the future."
-On 12 July 2008, Starkey played drums for the Who at the 3rd annual VH1 Rock Honors, which celebrated the band's long career.
+On 12 July 2008, Starkey played the drums for the Who at the 3rd annual VH1 Rock Honors, which celebrated the band's long career.